Darrian Miller

 Darrian Miller (born April 8, 1993) is an American former professional football player who was an offensive tackle for the Cleveland Browns of the National Football League (NFL).
 He played college football for the Kentucky Wildcats.
 He was signed as an undrafted free agent by the Browns, with whom he spent two seasons, while playing in six games.

-High school career
+Early life

 Miller was born in Irvine, California, and attended Bryan Station High School in Lexington, Kentucky, where he was named to the second-team all-state team as a junior by the Associated Press.
 As a senior, he was included on the "Class of the Commonwealth" list of top-22 seniors in the state of Kentucky by the Lexington Herald-Leader.
 He also was named Second-team All-State by the Louisville Courier-Journal.

 He was ranked by Scout.com as one of the nations' top 20 offensive tackles.
 He was also ranked one of the top 125 players nationally.
 In his high school career, he played left tackle, left guard and defensive end.
 He was also a two-year member of the all-city team.
 He also played in two all-star games, the Kentucky vs. Tennessee Border Bowl and the Kentucky East-West Game.